Anand2k29/Java-Learning-Journey/README.md

 ## 🏆 Featured Projects
 * [**QuizMaster**](https://github.com/Anand2k29/QuizMaster)
-  * A Java-based quiz application developed as a certified project for the **Vidyarthi** course.
+  * A Java-based quiz application developed as a certified project for the **Vityarthi** course.
   * This project demonstrates my understanding of core Java concepts, logic building, and application flow.

 ## 🛠️ Tools Used